-Texas Drivers Ed is the most important course your student will take and sets the foundation for a lifetime of safe driving.
-Your student’s driving success is our first and foremost priority.
+Texas Drivers Ed online is the most important course your student will complete and sets the foundation for a lifetime of safe driving.
+Your student deserves the best Texas driving school and their driving success is our first and foremost priority.
 Learn to drive today, with the best online driving school in Texas … Virtual Drive!

-Start by selecting and enrolling in your driver education course.
-Our courses are approved by the Texas Department of Licensing and Regulation and include everything you need to get your Texas learners permit and drivers license.
+Start by selecting and enrolling in your Texas Driver’s Ed online course.
+Our courses are approved by the Texas Department of Licensing and Regulation (#107 / #C2636) and include everything you need to get your Texas learners permit and drivers license.

-- Signup for the Texas Parent Taught Drivers Ed course for teens 14-17 years of age.
+- Signup for the Texas Parent Taught Drivers Ed for teens 14-17 years of age.

-The first six hours of the online driver education course for both teens and adults focuses on preparation for the DPS written test.
+The first six hours of the online Drivers Ed course for both teens and adults focuses on preparation for the DPS written test.
 While the written test can be taken at your local DPS office, as approved TDLR course providers, we offer the DPS written test online in both the teen and adult course.
 This saves you a trip to the DPS office!

 After completing the first six hours of the teen or adult course and passing the DPS written test (in the course), print your certificate, gather all forms of identification noted in the checklist, and apply for your Texas learner driver license at your local DPS office.